BaturalpArisoy/stac2cube/README.md

 ### Access to STAC Catalogs

 - **Important**: _terrabyte_ STAC catalogs can be only computed when working on a _terrabyte_ environment.<br>
-- However, this package is designed to work on both local-machine without _terrabyte_ connection and within _terrabyte_ HPC environment.<br>
+- However, stac2cube package is designed to work on both local-machine without _terrabyte_ connection and within _terrabyte_ HPC environment.<br>
 - Therefore, a silent parameter will enable _terrabyte_ STAC catalogs when a SLURM job is activated.<br>
 - The default set-up (_terrabyte_ disabled) will feature STAC catalogs that provide "open-access data" (**not** open-source).<br>
 - Thus, note that stac2cube package **can not** guarantee unlimited access to these open-access data catalogs in the future!